Seisonkaku

 - Closed

-- Wednesday (The next day for Public holidays)
+- Wednesday (The next day if it is a public holiday)

 - Fees